Repurposed Wooden Spindle Carrots – Vintage-Inspired Spring Decor

 Square feature photo of a bundle of three spindle carrots next to a basket filled with spindle carrot bunches.

-Repurpose a few old wood spindles to make vintage-inspired spindle carrots for spring!
+Repurpose a few wooden spindles—or purchase new ones—to make charming, vintage-inspired carrots for spring.

 Supplies